back4app/node-quickstart-example/README.md

 Let's start by recording a simple JavaScript object literal, puts this sequence of code inside create function.

-Our object to be saved
+Our object to be saved:
 ~~~javascript
 const rockEvent = {
   title: 'Rock\'n Rio',